Monsoft-Solutions/vernisAI-browser-extension/docs/technical-specification.md

 - **Description**: Allow users to choose between different response styles
 - **Implementation**:
-  - Dropdown or toggle UI in popup
+  - Dropdown or toggle UI in popup using Shadcn UI components
   - Options: Monsoft Solutions, VernisAI, Personal
   - Each personality has predefined tone and style parameters